A Parameter Privacy-Preserving Strategy for Mixed-Autonomy Platoon Control: Analysis of Privacy-Utility Trade-off

+\emph{Attacker Model}.
 We employ an attacker model to quantify the level of privacy protection in these scenarios.
-The attackers in the simulation (i.e., any adversary who can access the transmitted data of an HDV to the central unit) are assumed to use the non-linear least squares method~\citep{teunissen1990nonlinear} to estimate the sensitive parameters of HDVs from the reported error states.
-We use this method because it is a classic and effective approach for nonlinear system identification.
+The attackers in the simulation (i.e., any adversary who can access the transmitted data of an HDV to the central unit) are assumed to use the nonlinear least squares method~\citep{teunissen1990nonlinear} to estimate the sensitive parameters of HDVs from the reported error states.
+We use this method as the attacker model because it is a classic and effective approach for nonlinear system identification.
 Note that since HDVs report a sequence of distorted error states instead of distorted raw states, the attacker needs to simultaneously estimate the sensitive parameter $\kappa_i$ and the equilibrium state $s_i^\star$.
-To this end, the attacker can add a constraint to the attacker model, i.e., $\mathbb{F}_{\mathbb{\kappa}_i}\left(s_i^\star, v^\star, v^\star\right)=0$, whereby the equilibrium velocity $v^\star$ can be easily obtained from the head vehicle.
-Specifically, for OVM, this constraint can be represented by $s_i^\star = \frac{s_{\mathrm{go}}-s_{\mathrm{st}}}{\pi}\arccos\left(1-\frac{2v^{\star}}{v_{\max}}\right)+s_{\mathrm{st}}~\forall i \in \Omega_{\mathcal{H}}$.
+To this end, the attacker can add a constraint to the attacker model, i.e., $\mathbf{F} _{\mathbb{\kappa}_i}\left(s_i^\star, v^\star, v^\star\right)=0$, whereby the equilibrium velocity $v^\star$ can be easily obtained from the head vehicle.
+Specifically, for FVM, this constraint can be represented by $s_i^\star = \frac{s_{\mathrm{go}}-s_{\mathrm{st}}}{\pi}\arccos\left(1-\frac{2v^{\star}}{v_{\max}}\right)+s_{\mathrm{st}}~\forall i \in \Omega_{\mathcal{H}}$.

-With the attacker model, we characterize the privacy protection performance by the attackers' estimation accuracy of the sensitive parameters, i.e., normalized MSE.
-We evaluate such a performance index in the aforementioned privacy scenarios by comparing the following three methods with various levels of privacy considerations: (1) the parameter privacy filter with various levels of $I_0$, and (2) a noise-adding mechanism with additive Gaussian random noise, an approach to enhance privacy by introducing stochasticity to the original state sequence (as has been done in the existing literature), and (3) no privacy considerations.
-The comparison between these three methods demonstrates the value of the parameter privacy filter in protecting sensitive parameters in car-following models.
+\emph{Benchmarks}.
+With the attacker model, we characterize the privacy protection performance by the attackers' estimation accuracy of the sensitive parameters, i.e., normalized Root Mean Squared Error (RMSE).
+We evaluate such a performance index in the aforementioned privacy scenarios by comparing the following three benchmark methods with various levels of privacy considerations: \begin{itemize} \item The \emph{proposed parameter privacy filter} with various levels of $I_0$; \item A \emph{noise-adding mechanism} with additive Gaussian random noise, which enhances privacy by introducing stochasticity to the original state sequence (as has been done in existing literature); \item \emph{No privacy considerations}. \end{itemize} The comparison between these three benchmark methods demonstrates the value of the parameter privacy filter in protecting sensitive parameters in car-following models.